Utah Deaf History and Culture

 Sophomores

-Following the student protest, USD principal Tony Christopoulos informed the Ogden Standard Examiner that he believed the action was caused by some unhappy parents.
+Following the student protest, USD principal Tony Christopoulos informed the Ogden Standard-Examiner that he believed some unhappy parents caused the action.
 He felt the students' parents had influenced them to pull the stunt.
 He told the reporter that the Oral Program's 52 Deaf students of the same age group did not engage in the walkout.
 The Deaf students in the Simultaneous Communication program were the ones who were dissatisfied with the changes (The Ogden Standard Examiner, September 14, 1962).
 The latter group of students wished to keep everyone together as previously, and they were not acting on the orders of any angry parents.

-Johnny and a few other students were summoned to meet with Superintendent Robert W. Tegeder the following Monday.
-When he inquired why they went on strike, the students responded with their own questions, such as "Why do we have two departments on campus?" and "Why does the Oral Department have more students than the Simultaneous Communication Department?"
-The Superintendent, who was privately opposed to the change, was obligated to support the new policy at the time.
+On Monday, Superintendent Robert W. Tegeder asked Johnny and a few other students to meet with him.
+When he inquired why they went on strike, the students responded with questions like, "Why do we have two departments on campus?" and "Why does the Oral Department have more students than the Simultaneous Communication Department?"
+Even though Superintendent Tegeder didn't agree with the change, he had to support the new policy.
 He couldn't think of anything else to say to them besides, "Oh well!"

-Nellie Sausedo recalled joining other protesters in condemning the policy, which divided students into separate dormitories, dining rooms, physical education classes, cooking classes, sewing classes, printing classes, workshop classes, and school events.
-The students longed for the old days, when everyone was together at the same time.
-The students claimed that they were protesting the restrictions on their signing.
-They believed the situation had deteriorated to the point where it could no longer be tolerated.
-One of the protestors, Nellie Sausedo claimed, "No one listened.
-Who were the Deaf ones" (Nellie Sausedo, personal communication, 2007)?
+Nellie Sausedo recalled protesting alongside other students against the policy, which separated students into dormitories, dining rooms, physical education classes, cooking classes, sewing classes, printing classes, workshop classes, and school events.
+The students longed for the days when everyone was in the same room at the same time.
+The students claimed they were protesting the signing restrictions.
+They believed the situation had gotten so bad that it could no longer be tolerated.
+One of the protesters, Nellie Sausedo, stated, "No one listended"(Personal communication, Nellie Sausedo, 2007).

 In the wake of the 1962 protest, Dr. Bitter and oral advocates suspected that the Utah Association of the Deaf (UAD) was orchestrating the student strike.
 The Utah State Board of Education looked into the matter but couldn't find any connection between the students and the UAD (Sanderson, UAD Bulletin, Summer 1963).